Mac Won't Connect to Wi-Fi? Here're 10 Fixes

 , and you will see Enable.
 Continue to run the command:csrutil disable

-- Open the Terminal via Spotlight or Launchpad.
+- Open Terminal via Spotlight or Launchpad.

 csrutil disable